Construction timeline 2025

 How can a 1928 Gothic building be readied for a future that is beyond present imagining?
 How can this old House provide for forms of learning and ministry that we cannot yet glimpse?

-To catalyze student living and learning for the next one hundred years, the Board of Trustees has chartered a design and construction team that has expertise with historic buildings and an imagination of future possibilities.
-Plans focus on more climate resilient and welcoming conditions for the residential floors.
-Energy efficient air conditioning will not require intrusive mechanicals.
-All-gender bathrooms will provide private changing areas and more accessible facilities.
-New flooring and lighting will enhance each student room; old acoustical tile ceilings will be removed; sparkling lights will illuminate the atrium.
+To catalyze student living and learning for the next one hundred years, the Board of Trustees chartered a design and construction team that has expertise with historic buildings and an imagination of future possibilities.
+Plans focused on more climate resilient and welcoming conditions for the residential floors.
+Energy efficient air conditioning did not require intrusive mechanicals.
+All-gender bathrooms provide private changing areas and more accessible facilities.
+New flooring, lighting, and paint schemes enhance each room.
+Old acoustical tile ceilings were removed; limestone window surrounds were restored.
+Sparkling lights now illuminate the atrium.

-August 20, 2025
+June 20, 2025

 July 3, 2025